-In 2010 Keller Williams had over 77,000 agents and became the 2nd largest brokerage.
-In 2012 Keller Williams went international, launching in Vietnam.
+By 2010 Keller Williams had over 77,000 agents and became the 2nd largest brokerage.
+And in 2012 Keller Williams went international, launching in Vietnam.
 That same year it opened offices in Germany, Austria, and the United Kingdom.

 Today Keller Williams has just over 160,000 agents and accounts for around 10% of all homes sold in North America.

 eXp Realty, on the other hand, was founded in 2009 by a former KW team leader, Glenn Sanford.
-Glenn was a high producing team leader, doing over $80 million in volume though multiple expansion teams across the country.
-However, when the market turned in the housing collapse of 2008, Glenn was stuck with a ton of overhead, and it nearly caused him to go out of business.
+Glenn was a high-producing team leader, doing over $80 million in volume through multiple expansion teams across the country.
+However, when the market turned in the housing collapse of 2008, Glenn was stuck with a ton of overhead.
+It nearly caused him to go out of business.

 Rather than give up, Glenn decided to create a new real estate brokerage.
-This real estate brokerage would not depend on brick and mortar offices and would instead support agents nationwide via a cloud office.
+This real estate brokerage would not depend on brick and mortar offices.
+Instead, it would support agents nationwide via a cloud office.
 This brokerage was eXp Realty the office would become eXp World.